Sreeja-Macha/ML-Credit-Card-Approval-Prediction/README.md

 - Machine Learning professor Jörn Boehnke at the MSBA program of UC Davis, whose teachings have been instrumental in the execution of this project.
 - Thanks to my classmates Colin Chen and Jessica Yang for their contributions.
-- Data sourced from Kaggle.
+- Data sourced from Kaggle [Credit-Card-Approval-Prediction](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction/data).

 ## License